Final Fantasy XIV: Battles and party system

 Players fight enemies using a combination of physical attacks, weapon skills, and magical attacks; these battles form the basis of party play in Final Fantasy XIV.
 Most battle content in the game requires parties of a specific size, including four players for dungeons and eight players for boss battles.
 The "Duty Finder" is an automated matching feature that sorts players into parties for selected content across different servers.
-The "Party Finder" is a bulletin board where players may recruit players across servers for any kind of content including dungeons, raid battles, FATE parties, and more.
+The "Party Finder" is a bulletin board where players may recruit players from any server on their data center for any kind of content including dungeons, raid battles, FATE parties, and more.
 Members of a party fill traditional MMORPG roles like tank, healer, and damage dealer.
 Tanks draw the enemy's attention away from other party members who generally have weaker defense, healers use restorative abilities and support the party with damage and enhancing abilities, and damage dealers focus on attacking the enemy.
 Teamwork and strategy are required to defeat the strongest enemies.
 "Limit Breaks" are special abilities that can only be performed if members of the party excel at their roles.

 Free Companies are player-run guilds, organized bands of adventurers under the auspices of one of the three Grand Companies of Eorzea.
 Free Company members may gain access to a shared company chest, a private chat channel, and Company Actions which are 24-hour buffs to certain aspects of gameplay, such as increased EXP gain or reduced gear damage.
 Free Company members may also pool their resources to purchase a house in one of the residential districts.
 In addition to decorating the house, players may use the grounds to grow unique items through the gardening system, train their chocobo companion, embark on airship expeditions, and purchase a private room for personal use.
 Linkshells are another form of in-game networking; whereas players may only belong in one Free Company, they may join multiple linkshells which act as private chat channels for interested sub-groups.